Amsterdam in 3 days – A first-timer’s itinerary (With Map)

 One of the most underrated aspects of this romantic city is a large number of public parks.
 Vondelpark, Westerpark, Rembrandt park are some of the most famous names on the list.

 We missed these and instead, we spotted an obscure park while on our way to IBIS city south in Amsterdam Zuid.
 I never heard about it but it looked like a dream, so we decided we would take a stroll in the evening.
-There were hardly ten people we could see in the park even on a Saturday evening.
+There were hardly five people we could see in the park even on a Saturday evening.
 We watched as the Goose crossed the path and a puppy went around amicably.
 When in Amsterdam keep an eye on these nooks and corners of the city to discover such hidden gems.

 A three-day trip and six months of meticulous research do not make me an expert on Amsterdam.
 However, based on the comments from locals, I feel we really did experience the best of Amsterdam in 3 days.
 Of course, I also have my Netherlands expert aunt to thank for.

 I can’t say much about Marken and Volendam which were there in our Amsterdam 3 day itinerary but we had to skip for other plans.
 You must do both of them in day 2 along with Zaanse Schans.
 Check out the top 15 things to do in Amsterdam recommended by locals.
 You may find more about those three places here.
 Also, read about sustainable travel in Amsterdam.